nhatlonggunz/UseYourMachine/Readme.md

 Todo:
-- Test build tree thoroughly
-- Convert to DFA
+- Test convert to NFA
 - Handle the case where some test vector fields is not present
 - Unit Test